Nullarbor Plain: Cultural significance

 The Nullarbor represents the boundary between eastern and western Australia, regardless of the travel method.
 The press might write that a prime minister who visits Perth has "headed across the Nullarbor".
 "Crossing the Nullarbor", for many Australians, is a quintessential experience of the "Australian Outback".
 Stickers bought from roadhouses on the highway show "I have crossed the Nullarbor", and can be seen on vehicles of varying quality or capacity for long-distance travel.
-The process of "beating the crowds" on overbooked and overpriced air services at the time of special sporting events can also see significant numbers of vehicles on the road.
+The desire to "beat the crowds" on overbooked and overpriced air services at the time of special sporting events can also see a significant increase of numbers of vehicles on the road.

-Crossing the Nullarbor in the 1950s and earlier was a significant achievement, as most of the route then was a dirt track of variable quality, and presenting real hazards to the motorist.
-It presented one of the major challenges in Round-Australia car trials (the Redex and Ampol Trials) and gave photographers many opportunities for shots of daring driving and motoring misfortune.
+Crossing the Nullarbor in the 1950s and earlier was a significant achievement, as most of the route then was a dirt track of variable quality, and presented real hazards to the motorist.
+It also presented one of the major challenges in Round-Australia car trials (the Redex and Ampol Trials) and gave photographers many opportunities for shots of daring driving and motoring misfortune.

 The Nullarbor features in the Australian 1981 thriller film Roadgames.
 The film was directed by Richard Franklin and starred Stacy Keach and Jamie Lee Curtis.
 The film has often been cited as one of the best Hitchcock films Alfred Hitchcock never made.